jschaf/mccc/battle/hammelburg.md

 night.
 Under black-out conditions the Task Force managed only 15mph.

 Initially, Patton's hallmarks of surpirse and audacity allowed the Task Force relative safety.
 However, after the release of Lotz at Graäfendorf, Obstfelder knew the disposition and objective of Task Force Baum.
 Shortly thereafter at 1400, the German scout plane reported the composition, paiting a complete picture for Obstfelder.
 It was at this point that the battle was lost.
 Baum lost any marked advantage against the *Wehrmact* and was doomed to not complete the mission.

+"Most confused state" [@KennethA.Koyen1946, page 205]

 Audacity and suprise are often necessary for mission accomplishment but were not sufficient for Task Force Baum.